arav06/aws-ccp/Notes.md

 ## AWS Outposts

-A service that provides a bunch of physical servers that have access to the same infrastructure, API, services and tools as the ones in AWS
+A service that provides a bunch of physical servers in your data center that have access to the AWS API, services and tools

 3 form factors: 42U (A whole new rack of servers), 2U and 1U